corrirc/bbc_app/planning/MVP.md

 MVP

--Display a list of the landmarks (possibly visual, like click on pictures).
+-Display a list of the landmarks (picture and word).

 -User can click on a landmark to show information from database about that particular landmark.